Best Butter Injection for Turkey

 - After 30 minutes, reduce the heat to 350°F and remove the turkey from the oven.

-- Insert the probe thermometer into the thickest part of the turkey breast and cover the breast of the turkey with a double layer of aluminum foil.
+- Insert the probe thermometer into the thickest part of the turkey breast, then cover the turkey breast with a double layer of aluminum foil.

 - Place the turkey back in the oven and cook until the internal temperature reaches 160°F.